carrieroroberto/wol_esp32_telegram/README.md

 Ecco la frase corretta in inglese:

-Modify the `credentials.h` file appropriately, or create a new file with this name in the project root with the following content:
+Modify the `credentials.h` file with your data, or create a new file with this name in the project root containing the following content:

 ```cpp
 // credentials.h